 The Theatre Y Ensemble

-For almost a year, Theatre Y's new 18 member ensemble has been working to become a unified and sustaining team with the help of Georges Bigot – central to Ariane Mnouchkine's Théâtre du Soleil during the '80s and '90s and one of France's most celebrated actors.
+Theatre Y's 16 member ensemble has become a unified and sustaining team with the help of Georges Bigot – central to Ariane Mnouchkine's Théâtre du Soleil during the '80s and '90s and one of France's most celebrated actors.
 Mr. Bigot has formed ensembles in Cambodia, Mali, and France, as well as Tim Robbin's company in LA - The Actor's Gang.
-He has now helped us to form and nurture a vibrant, hard working, and multitalented ensemble which will be debuted this October in Theatre Y's Macbeth at the Chopin Theatre, as part of Chicago’s Shakespeare 400 Festival.
+He has now also helped us to form and nurture a vibrant, hard working, and multitalented ensemble originally built around Theatre Y's Macbeth at the Chopin Theatre, as part of Chicago’s Shakespeare 400 Festival in 2016.

-Theatre Y has long wanted to form an ensemble.
+Theatre Y had long wanted to form an ensemble.
 In a city that hires mercenary actors or can't afford to pay at all, the hope was all but gone.
-Mr. Bigot’s lifelong experience with ensemble work and his true faith in all there was to gain provided the event and the form.
-The 18 ensemble members are rehearsing the entire play collaboratively for one year, casting three-quarters of the way into rehearsal, relaying roles around and around until the course is clear.
+Then in 2015, Georges Bigot’s lifelong experience with ensemble work and his true faith in all there was to gain provided the event and the form.
+The 16 ensemble members are rehearsed Macbeth collaboratively for one year, casting three-quarters of the way into rehearsal, relaying roles around and around until the course was clear.
 This collective labor challenges the ego to long chiefly for awe in front of one another; to receive the flattery of being in each other's company.

-These actors also make all the costumes and clean the toilets.
-They are building a new Education Program to offer International Movement Training in Chicago and an Outreach Program to teach and perform in maximum security prisons.
+According to Bigot “The ensemble makes all the costumes and cleans the toilets.”
+The Theatre Y Ensemble built an Education Program to offer International Movement Training (Tadashi Suzuki Training - which the Ensemble practices weekly), Story Time for children each month, and Movement Therapy for Trauma Rehabilitation in prisons and children’s hospitals.
 These individuals are maintaining day jobs and sacrificing an enormous amount of time and talents for token compensation.
 And all in the wild hope that something truer is available in community.